 The Employer will make available to members of the bargaining unit the required key(s) or proximity card(s) necessary to perform their job(s).

 All keys and proximity cards will be returned at the time of separation of employment.
-Adjunct faculty will return SVC property at the end of the quarter unless they have been issued a contract for a subsequent quarter.
+Associate faculty will return SVC property at the end of the quarter unless they have been issued a contract for a subsequent quarter.

 Copyrights and Patents.

-The ownership of any materials, inventions, or processes developed solely by a faculty member’s individual effort and expense, on his or her own time, shall rest in the faculty member and be copyrighted or patented, if at all, in his/her name.
+The ownership of any materials, inventions, or processes developed solely by a faculty member’s individual effort and expense, on their own time, shall rest in the faculty member and be copyrighted or patented, if at all, in their name.
 The ownership of any materials, invention or processes produced solely for the District and at District expense, shall rest in the District and be copyrighted or patented, if at all, in its name.

 In those instances where materials, inventions, or processes are produced by a faculty with District support, by way of the use of significant personnel time, facilities, or other District resources, the ownership of the materials, inventions, or processes shall rest in (and be copyrighted or patented, if at all) the person designated by written agreement between the parties entered into prior to the production.
 In the event there is no such written agreement entered into, the ownership shall be determined by mutual agreement.